Ga-Alves/Socket/README.md

 # Socket
-configure a TCP/IP socket in C language to play minefield at local network.
+configure a TCP/IP socket in C language to simulate a blog.

 > To compile